hbb20/CountryCodePickerProject/README.md

 - Option to add border to ccp flag.
 This gives more clarity to flag if flag and background has same or almost similar color.
 - Adds Palestine to country list.
 - Change JAVANESE to INDONESIA

+##### version 1.7.9
+- Lightweight: Long lists of countries are moved to xml from java.
+Now it consumes only minimum runtime memory.
+- Adds missing flags of Sint Maarten and Cayman Islands
+- There were some countries which were visible only when english is selected.
+This is fixed now and all countries will be appear for all languages.
+- Now it is easier to add new languages.
+- Countries are now listed in ascending order specific to selected language rather than just English name.

 ## Credits
 - Hebrew translation by [David Brownstone](https://github.com/dfbrownstone)